Meeanjin began as a way to sell authentic Indigenous arts and crafts to an international audience and we have gone from strength to strength.

 Meeanjin Online is a chance for more Australians to support Indigenous stallholders and performers who are feeling the impact of this crisis.
 It’s not the same as a market, but we are creating an event that has that same atmosphere.
 So you will feel like you’re chatting to stallholders.
 Hearing about them, their products, their creativity, how they connect and continue culture through their businesses.

-The Meeanjin Markets are proudly hosted by the The South East Queensland Indigenous Chamber of Commerce (SEQICC) and organised by Jabin Project Management
+The Meeanjin Markets are proudly hosted by the The South East Queensland Indigenous Chamber of Commerce (SEQICC).

 The SEQICC is committed to fostering trade and building capacity for Indigenous owned businesses in our region, and where possible uses Indigenous owned businesses in its delivery.